Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-In Union Budget 2015-16, India's Finance Minister, Arun Jaitley announced the creation of the National Investment and Infrastructure Fund.
+Statement 2 is Incorrect: In the Union Budget 2015-16, India's Finance Minister, Arun Jaitley announced the creation of the National Investment and Infrastructure Fund.
 It was proposed to be established as an Alternative Investment Fund to provide long-term capital for infrastructure projects with an inflow of Rs.
 20,000 crore from the Government of India.
 NIIF was approved in August 2015 by the Department of Economic Affairs.
 The first meeting of its governing council was held in December 2015 further to which it was registered with SEBI as Category II Alternative Investment Fund.

 QUESTION 95